RoboCAP: Robotic Classification and Precision Pouring of Diverse Liquids and Granular Media with Capacitive Sensing: CONCLUSIONS

-In this work, we show how capacitive sensing is a promising modality for the classification and manipulation of liquids and granular media, due to its ability to sense the dynamics of substances and its robustness to occlusion, ambient noise, and external forces.
-We present the RoboCAP Gripper, a robot end effector with embedded capacitive sensing arrays in its fingertips.
-We first show that capacitive data collected with this end effector can be used to accurately distinguish between 81 unique substance-container classes using our RoboCAP Classifier.
-Then, we present RoboCAP Controller, a model-based controller that is able to precisely pour specific quantities of five different substrates, while minimizing overpouring, achieving pouring performance far more accurate than an imitation learning baseline.
+In this work, we show how capacitive sensing is a promising modality for the classification and manipulation of liquids and granular media.
+We present the RoboCAP Gripper, a robot end effector with embedded capacitive sensing arrays.
+Capacitive data collected with this end effector can accurately distinguish between 81 unique substance-container classes.
+Generalization of capacitive end-effector sensing to novel, out-of-distribution containers or substances presents a promising yet challenging direction for future exploration.
+One approach to doing so is to predict material properties~\cite{boonvisut2012estimation, huang2022understanding, guevara2018stir} rather than relying solely on discrete class labels.
+We then presented the RoboCAP Controller, which precisely pours specific quantities of five different substrates, while minimizing overpouring, achieving superior pouring performance.
+Future work could focus on improving the classification and pouring model architecture, fine-tuning hyperparameters, multimodal strategies with spectroscopy~\cite{hanson2023slurp}, and exploring alternative methods to calculate overpoured weight for greater precision and efficiency, as well as systematically testing precision pouring performance across a wider variety of containers and grasping conditions.
+Further research into alternative feature space representations for temporal capacitive proximity sensing data, such as frequency domain analysis or advanced signal decomposition techniques, could promote greater improvements to classification and manipulation of varied media.
+Additional uses for capacitive sensing arrays could demand greater precision.